 The training manual consists of six modules covering all aspects of patient care and antiretroviral management:

 - The management of HIV-infected adults at primary-care clinics

 - Starting and maintaining patients on ARV treatment

 - An overview of important opportunistic infections.

 It includes case studies and has a multiple choice question and answer self-assessment component.
 It is a practical guide that is intended to provide primary health care workers with the knowledge they need to manage patients infected with HIV efficiently and effectively.

 The course can be studied alone or in small groups managed by a course convener.
 The training manual costs R294.00 incl vat and can be ordered from Bettercare at firstname.lastname@example.org.
 It is also freely available online at the Bettercare Learning Station.

 Who Can Benefit From The Programme?

-Although the programme was written as a distance learning course for both doctors and nurses, it may also be useful in the training of medical and nursing students as well as counsellors who educate and mentor patients commencing antiretroviral treatment.
+The programme was written as a distance learning course for both doctors and nurses, but it may also be useful in the training of medical and nursing students as well as counsellors who educate and mentor patients commencing antiretroviral treatment.